RECAP preterm – Research on European Children and Adults born Preterm

 The innovative element of RECAP preterm is to provide the bridge from data collection to data sharing: the members aim to establish a digital platform for harmonising and exploiting data of European cohort studies with babies, children, and adults born preterm as well as Nordic registry data.
 This broadened data basis shall ensure improved understanding, diagnosis and evidence-based, personalised prevention of mental and somatic disorders that are associated with preterm birth.
 Long term effects of different treatments, especially the use of (off-label) medication applied for these patients are meant to be analysed by combining adult cohorts with available data from preterm babies.
 By developing mHealth applications, the cohort participants shall be encouraged to sustainably collect follow-up data (mHealth/mobile health = the use of information and communication technology for collecting health data, delivery of healthcare information, monitoring of patient vital signs, and telemedicine).

-- create a sustainable data platform of national and European cohorts of VP/VLBW children and adults to optimise the use of population data for research and innovation in healthcare and policy (view more)
+- created a sustainable data platform of national and European cohorts of VP/VLBW children and adults to optimise the use of population data for research and innovation in healthcare and policy (view more).

-- develop hypothesis-driven research on health status and medical care of VP/VLBW children and adults that builds on the unique opportunities provided by the larger sample sizes of combined cohorts and the added value of their geographic and temporal diversity
+- develops hypothesis-driven research on health status and medical care of VP/VLBW children and adults that builds on the unique opportunities provided by the larger sample sizes of combined cohorts and the added value of their geographic and temporal diversity.

-- emphasise patient and public involvement in order to reflect real-world needs
+- emphasises patient and public involvement in order to reflect real-world needs.

 Members and Partners